 Here’s a no-fluff list to guide your calendar:

-- Summer (Before Senior Year): Visit campuses (virtually or in person), and draft your “why this school” list.
+- Summer (Before Senior Year): visit campuses (virtually or in person), and draft your “why this school” list.

-- August-September: Finalize recommenders, prep test schedule.
+- August-September: finalise recommenders, prep test schedule.

-- Early November (If ED/EA): Submit applications.
+- Early November (if ED/EA): submit applications.

-- January (If RD): Submit applications for RD schools.
+- January (If RD): submit applications for RD schools.

-- May 1: Make your decision.
+- May 1: make your decision.

 And yes, I recommend you keep a physical wall calendar or sticky notes.
 Because when deadlines start stacking, seeing them visually helps.